We are affiliated with https://allstarseniorbenefits.com

 Other treatments are available if medicines don’t work.
-Some of the other treatments available are surgery.
-Surgery may be used for people who seizures do not respond to medication.
+One of the other treatments available is surgery.
+Surgery may be used for people whose seizures do not respond to medication.
 Surgery may be recommended when a seizure focus can be determined and removal of all or part of the affected area can be performed without hurting vital functions like speech or movement.

 Responsive neural stimulation or (RNS).
 A small device for the RNS is placed under the scalp in a small area of the skull or bone surrounding the brain.
 1 of 2 wires from the device is able to sense a seizure and send small pulses of electrical current through the wires to help stop or lessen seizure activity.
 Like the VNS, the RNS does not cure epilepsy and may not work right away.
 Yet it can help stop or lessen the number of seizures a person has by 40 to 60% after 1 two 3 years.

 Dietary Therapies, dietary therapies are used primarily in children, but some can also be very helpful in adults with seizures that do not respond to medicines.
 The most common dietary therapy is a ketogenic diet.
 This is a medically supervised high fat and low carbohydrate diet.
 It can help control seizures in about two out of three children who stay on the diet.
 Other less strict diets may also help to lessen seizures in some people.